...to the DELANO KINDRED Web Site!

 Are you already a Delano Kindred member?
 There is more news and a lot more for members to see on this web site, so CLICK HERE to log in!

 We hope that you find the site useful and enjoy your visit.
-(Don't forget to click on "Older Posts" to see the other recent posts!)
+This page only displays the latest post; to see our older posts, click on "Older Posts" below.

 - Login to explore...